Travel Packing Tips & Tricks

 Prevent Leakage

-Yes, this can happen if you are traveling by plane and not only.
-Make sure that all containers that might leak are sealed in a plastic bag.
-It’s so annoying to have your clothes dirty or stained when you get to your destination.
+Yes, this can happen if you are traveling by plane, but not only.
+It’s so annoying to have your clothes dirty or stained when you arrive at your travel destination.
+We were initially packing all containers that might leak in sealed zip plastic bags.
+Then we discovered leak-proof toiletry bags which made life on-the-go easier.

 Lightweight